-There have been many courtrooms in America where a family member has looked in the eyes of the person responsible for the death of their child and said, “I hope you rot in hell.”
-What if they were given permission to kill the person right there in the courtroom?
+There have been many courtrooms in America where a family member has looked into the eyes of the person responsible for the death of their child and said, “I hope you rot in hell.”
+What if they were permitted to kill the person right there in the courtroom?
 In the book of Numbers, HaShem makes a rule for people who accidentally murder someone.
 He opens up cities where they can flee.
-Why?
-Because the person’s family members would try and avenge the blood of their relative.
+Why, because the person’s family members would try and avenge the blood of their relative.

-“Six of the towns you give the Levites will be CITIES OF REFUGE…” Numbers 35:6 NLT.
+“Six of the towns you give the Levites will be CITIES OF REFUGE…” (Numbers 35:6, 11 NLT).
 The next verse says, “Select some towns to be your cities of refuge, to which a person who has killed someone accidentally may flee.”
-Numbers 35:11.

-Imagine you have a son who is working all day in the hot sun, and he accidentally lifts a huge stone and places it on a cart of some sort and it rolls off and kills a man, or he accidentally falls into another man who falls off a cliff.
+Imagine you have a son who is working all day in the hot sun, and he accidentally backs a forklift, or tow truck into someone, or a heavy load rolls off and kills a man.
 The law (Torah) stated they must stone him to death.
 Therefore, HaShem placed these cities of refuge where the men could go flee from those pursuing them.
-They would be given a trial, and they would be placed before a judge and a verdict would be given on their innocence or their guilt.
+They would be given a trial, and they would be put before a judge, and a verdict would be given on their innocence or their guilt.

 “The victims nearest relative is responsible for putting the murderer to death.
-When they meet, the avenger must put the murderer to death.”
-Numbers 35:19 NLT.
+When they meet, the avenger must put the murderer to death” (Numbers 35:19 NLT).
 Let’s just imagine someone murdered you or me.
-Basically, one of our family members would go put them to death.
+One of our family members would put them to death.